eikemx/Pokegame-backend/README.md

 - Project collaborator: yegormalakhov

 ---
-*This project was created as part of [Your Context/Course/Personal Project]*
+*This project was created as part of the WBS Coding School Bootcamp curriculum*